What Goes Into Your Monthly House Payment

 Interest represents the cost of borrowing money from your lender.
 This charge is calculated as a percentage of your remaining loan balance, which means your interest expense gradually decreases as you pay down principal over the years.

 Oregon mortgage rates in early 2026 sit in the 5.9% to 6.1% range for a 30-year fixed loan.
-Local credit unions and regional lenders sometimes offer more competitive terms than national institutions, so shopping around with mortgage professionals in the area can yield meaningful savings over the life of your loan.
+Local credit unions and regional lenders sometimes offer more competitive terms than national institutions, so shopping around with multiple mortgage professionals can yield meaningful savings over the life of your loan.

 Practical Example: On a $468,000 loan at 6% interest, your initial monthly interest charge would be approximately $2,340.
 This figure drops gradually over time as your principal balance decreases with each payment.